 Another issue in patients with cleft lip and palate is that teeth could erupt (come into the mouth) in inappropriate locations.
 Teeth can be misaligned, rotated and even blocked out and unable to erupt.
 This can cause problems with brushing, and maintaining excellent oral hygiene becomes a challenge.
 Team approach between the craniofacial team and a pediatric dentist is extremely important in upholding excellent oral health in these patients.
 If you have any questions regarding treating dentally complex patients, please don’t hesitate to contact us.

-Dr. Lindhorst, Dr. Jadav and Smiles For Kids Pediatric Dental Team
+Dr. Lindhorst, Dr. Theriot and our Smiles For Kids Team